friendsofstrandseq/mosaicatcher-pipeline/docs/workshop.md

 ## Snakemake cheat sheet & important things

-Snakemake is a workflow manager, will handle execution and distribute computing based on configuration (local execution: use local CPUs, cluster execution, will generate the sbatch commands for each job, 1 single instance locally = snakemake, other jobs computed on the cluster, except when specifically defined)
+Snakemake is a workflow manager, it will handle execution and distribute computing based on configuration (local execution: use local CPUs; cluster execution: will generate the sbatch commands for each job).
+Under cluster execution, snakemake is using 1 single instance locally, the other jobs computed on the cluster.

 To run the pipeline, go into the repository and run: snakemake